nus-cs2103-AY2223S1/tp/docs/team/florentianayuwono.md

 title: Florentiana Yuwono's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: SoConnect

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+SoConnect is a desktop app for NUS SoC students to manage their contacts, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.